-- There are three modes in controlling where images will cut to the ACS-24UHF.
-They are called: - ♦ Knife Point: Moves the shapes to cut at the origin you have set on the cutter itself.
+- There are three modes in controlling where images will cut to the KNK.
+They are called: - Knife Point: Moves the shapes to cut at the origin you have set on the cutter itself.
 Use the blade tip to set the origin for cutting. - WYSIWYG: Cuts the shapes where they are positioned on the Virtual Mat.
-Use the laser light to set the origin- either at the corner of the cutting mat or the corner of the material (as described later in this section). - Print and Cut: Cuts shapes relative to registration marks printed on your printer.
-Refer to Chapter 9 for complete instructions on the print and cut process.
+Use the alignment pin to set the origin- either at the corner of the cutting mat or the corner of the material (as described later in this section). - Print and Cut: Not applicable to this model of KNK.